 Sonia Corrêa

 In April 2024, the Dicastery for the Doctrine of Faith, the main doctrinal body of the Holy See, published the Declaration Dignitas Infinita – On Human Dignity.
 This new text may be read as the first guidelines on gender and related matters in which the imprimatur of Francis I is flagrant.
-It groups “abortion”, “surrogate pregnancy”, “theory of gender” “change of sex”, “ abortion” but also “sexual abuse” and “violence against women” with other main crises of the world today: poverty, war, migration, human trafficking, and digital violence.
+It groups “abortion”, “surrogate pregnancy”, “theory of gender” “change of sex”, “ abortion” but also “sexual abuse” and “violence against women” under the same frame addressing the main crises of the world today: poverty, war, migration, human trafficking, and digital violence.

-In this expanded doctrinal frame abortion rights, gender theorizing, sex reassignment, and surrogacy are condemned not only as threats to the family, the Church, and “nature” — as it happened in the past– but as violations of “ontological human dignity” and equated with devastating scourges of the present time, in particular war.
+In this expanded doctrinal frame abortion rights, gender theorizing, sex reassignment, and surrogacy are condemned not only as threats to the family, the Church, and “nature” — as it happened in the past– but as violations of “ontological human dignity”.
+These matters are also equated with devastating scourges of the present time, particularly war.
 A thorough critical review of Dignitas Infinitas would require a more careful and detailed analysis than what is provided in this short note.
-However, due to its relevance, I consider it necessary to perform a first reading of its content.
+However, due to its relevance, I consider it urgent to perform a first reading of its content.

-Vatican texts are never singular but related to previous doctrinal elucubrations upon which their substratum is grounded and Dignitas Infinita is not an exception.
-While it is not possible to fully delve into its deeper genealogy, this note briefly examines a few of its many layers.
+Vatican texts are never singular but related to previous doctrinal elucubrations upon which their substratum is grounded, and Dignitas Infinita is not an exception.
+While it is impossible to delve into its deeper genealogy, this note briefly examines a few of its many layers.

 The layers

-Once these axioms are established, the text engages in landscaping the main crisis of our times, singling out twelve situations that, in its view, imply major violations of ontological dignity, as follows: poverty, war, the travail of migrants, human trafficking, sexual abuse, violence against women, abortion, surrogacy, euthanasia and assisted suicide, the marginalization of people with disabilities, gender theory, sex reassignment, and digital violence.
+Once these axioms are established, the text engages in landscaping the main crisis of our times, singling out twelve situations that, in its view, imply major violations of ontological dignity: poverty; war; the travail of migrants; human trafficking; sexual abuse; violence against women; abortion; surrogacy; euthanasia and assisted suicide; the marginalization of people with disabilities; gender theory; sex reassignment, and digital violence.
 In a third layer, the text clarifies why in the Vatican’s view, these negative contemporary realities violate the Catholic conception of ontological (and ahistorical) dignity.

-Before detailing why each of these topics implies a violation of ontological dignity, the Declaration spells out a number of overarching doctrinal definitions.
-One of them explains, in a very convoluted way, how ontological dignity is inscribed in bodily difference, even though bodily differential “image” does not define the soul or intellectual capacity.
+Before detailing why each of these topics implies a violation of ontological dignity, the Declaration spells out several overarching doctrinal definitions.
+One of them explains, in a very convoluted way, how ontological dignity is inscribed in bodily difference, even though bodily differential “image” does not determine the soul or intellectual capacity.
 The text reads as follows:

 “Human beings do not create their nature, which is a gift they have received.
 They can cultivate, develop, and enrich their own capacities.
 By exercising the freedom to cultivate the riches of this nature, the human person builds himself up over time.
 Even if he or she is not able to act with all his or her capacities, the person always subsists as an “individual substance… In his image, God created him, male and female.
 Humanity has a specific quality that makes it irreducible to pure materiality.
 The (bodily) ‘image’ does not define the soul or the intellectual capacities, but the dignity of man and woman.”